UniMath/agda-unimath/src/foundation-core/pullbacks.lagda.md

   is-pullback c = is-equiv (gap f g c)
 ```

-## Properties

-### A cone satisfies the universal property of the pullback if and only if the gap map is an equivalence
+### A cone is a pullback if and only if it satisfies the universal property

 ```agda
 module _